Combat Sergeant

-Combat Sergeant is an American television program that originally aired on ABC from June to September 1956.
-Starring Michael Thomas as Sergeant Nelson, the series was set in Africa during World War II.
+Combat Sergeant is an American television program that originally aired on ABC from June 29, 1956, to September 27, 1956.

+Premise

+The series was set in Africa during World War II.
 Actual footage of the war was spliced into episodes.
-13 episodes were filmed.
+Sergeant Nelson's orders, which came from General Harrison, led him into spying on Germans, coordination of efforts of various Allied military forces, and other activities.
+Romance sometimes resulted.